jvrck/bb-ripper/README.md

 ## Docker image with AWS CLI

-There is a variant of the image that has the AWS CLI preinstalled.
-This is done during the build by passing a build argument to the Docker `build` command.
+A variant of the image that has the AWS CLI preinstalled.
+This can be done during the build by passing a build argument to the Docker `build` command.

 ```bash
 docker build --no-cache -t bbripper-aws --build-arg AWSCLI=TRUE .